SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Hypokrite.md

       - effect: The hypokrite is invisible while adjacent to any ally who isn't hidden, and they can attempt to hide even while observed.
-Whenever they use the Hide maneuver, the hypokrite can disguise themself as another creature within line of effect
+Whenever they use the Hide maneuver, the hypokrite can disguise themself as another creature within line of effect.
   - type: feature
     feature_type: trait
     name: Loyalty Collar